-Cash-out proceeds from a subject property refinance may be used as closing costs, source of debt pay-down/off for all products and as post-closing reserves on a loan.
-Proceeds from a Technical Refinance, or a refinance where the borrower is solely recouping documented expenditures, which represent the borrower's own funds being recouped, may be used as reserves.
+Cash-out proceeds from a subject property refinance may be used as closing costs, source of debt pay-down/off for all products and as post-closing reserves.

 Certificates of Deposit (CD)

 Certificates of Deposit are an acceptable source of funds for down payment, closing costs and reserves.
 Funds must be U.S. dollar deposits in institutions located in the U.S. Utilize 100% of the face value of the account.